Fomono/prototype/README.md

 * [X] User can login using Facebook
 * [X] User is asked permission to access his/her Facebook account to login.
 * [X] User can sign-up by registering to an account and setting up his/her own credentials on the application.
     * [X] Name and Email are required fields.
 * [X] User can login by using the credentials setup.
 * [X] User has an option to skip the sign-in and login as a guest
     * [X] This user's preferences are saved as anonymous and subsequent access from the same device would pull that info.
-* [X] User’s session is preserved in the subsequent access to the application if they did not sign-out.
+* [X] User's session is preserved in the subsequent access to the application if they did not sign-out.

 User Profile Page:
 * [X] When a user is logged in through Facebook,  the user information like Name, email and Profile image and captured and saved into the application.
 * [X] User can eventually add/Update that information from the profile page
 * [X] User can save/cancel the request to  update the profile information
 * [X] User can upload a profile picture  by selecting one from the Photo Gallery or Google Photos.
     * [ ] User is asked permission to access the gallery.
-* [X] User can access the device’s camera from the profile page, click a picture and upload it.
+* [X] User can access the device's camera from the profile page, click a picture and upload it.
     * [X] User is asked permission to access the camera.
     * [ ] If a permission is granted the first time, subsequent requests should directly pull the camera

 Events Detail Page:
 * [X] For Events/Eats & Movies, User can share the events using Twitter, Mail & Messaging.
 * [X] For Eats/Events, User can view the location on a Map view.
     * [X] For the first time, user is asked permission to access their location information.
 If they deny, subsequent views will no longer prompt the request for permission.
 * [X] Clicking on map pin would show details of the event.
 Show directions when the the link on the map is clicked on.
 * [X] User can mark an event as Favorite which will shows up in the Favorites View Pager tab.
 * [X] For Eats, user can view additional pictures in a horizontal scrollable view.